bekk/bekk-christmas/post/talks/textless-presentations.md

 The best part about doing it this way is that your presentation will be more fluent.
 You are not reading from a manuscript, and you wont throw yourself off guard if you are forgetting an insignificant sentence.

-## Multiple slides, frequent switches
+## Multiple slides and frequent switches

 So we have gotten rid of the text-heavy pages, and added the informative pictures to our slides instead.
 How are we now suppose to remember all we want to say?